agawronski/pandas_redshift/README.md

 import pandas_redshift as pr
 ```

 Connect to redshift.
-If port is not supplied it will be set to amazon default 5439
+If port is not supplied it will be set to amazon default 5439.

+As of release 1.1.1 you can exclude the password if you are using a .pgpass file.

 ```python
 pr.connect_to_redshift(dbname = <dbname>,